If you want to learn IIS you can go from beginner to expert with my courses in the IIS Skill Path. Check it out!

 Web surge is by far one of my favorites.
 It’s a great application that simulates a load on your server in a very realistic fashion.

-With this program you create sessions, which means you can use more than one URL for the test.
-Each of the URLs will be run in the session, which can make it more random and realistic.
+With this program, you create sessions, which means you can use more than one URL for the test.
+Each of the URLs will be run in the session, making it more random and realistic.
 It has a ton of great options as well:

 It gives you quick results, and you can “drill down” to get more detailed data.

 You can also export these results in several formats.
 There’s the Websurge proprietary format, as well as XML or JSON.
 You could parse these results for future analysis work.

 Overall Websurge is among my favorites for load testing because it’s closer to real-world traffic.
 If you put in a list of all your pages and randomize the test, it can provide some solid information.

 - Fast and generates a large load